 It was also the discipline of looking inwards and getting beneath their existing customer data that made particular sense.
 As Sara explains… “It has really made us focus much more on the customer data we already have in-house – rather than buying in external data which we used to do and then cold call.
 Now we are finding that the enquiries are more in-bound and that’s partly down to the Watertight process and all the case studies and evidence that we’ve created to connect with and reassure our customers.”

-Sara has come to the end of the 12 month Masterplan course but feels it’s only the start of how she’ll embed the learning in the Face for Business marketing strategy.
+Sara has come to the end of the 12 month process but feels it’s only the start of how she’ll embed the learning in the Face for Business marketing strategy.
 “I want to implement every single suggestion!
 My MD has supported every step I’ve taken, he’s been so enthused and motivated to get it all done.
 Going forward the course has given me a lot of confidence.
-Now I’m about to do a campaign marketing to financial advisers - and I’m going to do it properly, giving customers what they need for evaluation, case studies for critical approval - all Watertight terminology.
-The business has noticed my passion for the Watertight Marketing process and they can’t wait to see what 2017 brings as a result.”
+Now I’m about to do a campaign marketing to financial advisers – and I’m going to do it properly, giving customers what they need for evaluation, case studies for critical approval – all Watertight terminology.
+The business has definitely noticed my passion for the Watertight Marketing.”

 MD, Andy MacGregor, added: